At the Miami Herald, newsroom turns into shelter for reporters and their families

 That's not to say work wasn't getting done.
 The newsroom was fully staffed and provided its readers with 'round-the-clock coverage of Hurricane Irma.
 But having family close by and safe certainly helped ease the nerves of journalists providing their community the latest updates on the hurricane's path and the damage it could do to their city.

-"Last year with [Hurricane] Matthew he had to come to work and I stayed at home," said Danielle Guillette, who was staying at the Herald while her fiancée Nick Nehemas, a Herald reporter, worked to cover the storm.
+"Last year with [Hurricane] Matthew he had to come to work and I stayed at home," said Danielle Guillette, who was staying at the Herald while her fiancée Nick Nehamas, a Herald reporter, worked to cover the storm.
 "It's nice to be here with him.
 I'm glad the Herald is welcoming families in."

-Nehemas, who told CNNMoney the two planned to stay at the Herald until Monday when the storm passed, said he enjoyed the family-centric atmosphere.
+Nehamas, who told CNNMoney the two planned to stay at the Herald until Monday when the storm passed, said he enjoyed the family-centric atmosphere.

-"I think everybody is glad for the company," Nehemas said.
+"I think everybody is glad for the company," Nehamas said.
 "It's nice to have people who are not reporters around to keep us sane."

 Antonio Delgado, who has been with the Herald for 18 years, said sleeping this weekend at the office was "part of the job."

-Note: Correction: An earlier version of this article misspelled the last name of Herald reporter Nick Nehamas.